vbekasov/cpp/README.md

 Aim of this project is to show my knowledge in Computer Science.
 You will see how do I use modern C++ technologies, Python and Shell scripts to solve the Binary Tree problems and analyze its performance.

+You will see implimintation of this algorythm in Huffman coding.

 And never use it in real life, please.